ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 So far, we used to run a voting between players and Beatmap Spotlight Curators, asking both groups for their favourite Beatmap included in the season.

-Starting today, we'd like to split the Beatmap of the Season into two:
+Starting today, we'd like to split the Beatmap of the Season in two:

 1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent beatmapping creation (according to the curators), serving as an award and so-called spotlight for both the beatmap and its author.